-AT&T working to refarm 2G spectrum in New York City for its 3G and 4G networksAlex Wagner - Deputy Managing Editor, News Desk
+AT&T working to refarm 2G spectrum in New York City for its 3G and 4G networksAlex Wagner - Editorial Director of News and Content

 Good news for AT&T customers located in New York City, as the carrier today confirmed that it's begun repurposing some of its 2G spectrum in NYC to be used for its 3G and 4G networks.
 AT&T says that the spectrum refarming will help its customers to enjoy improved voice and data services.
 As for customers with 2G devices, AT&T has been contacting those users and laying out options for upgrading to a new device, including offering discounts, in order to help the refarming process along.